Tanvirkhan65/Autocad_electrical_2/README.md

             # incremental elevation have level for level we use how many level we need and space between level
             # Array base point transfer
             # associtive(array by default associative),for dissociative we should use explode
+            # associative array only can use in array edit